The Capilano Review

-The Capilano Review (TCR) is a Canadian tri-annual literary magazine located and published in Vancouver, British Columbia, Canada on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh).
+The Capilano Review (TCR) is a Canadian tri-annual literary magazine located and published in Vancouver, British Columbia, Canada.
 A member of the Canadian Magazine Publishers Association, Magazine Association of BC, and the Alliance for Arts and Culture, it publishes avant-garde experimental poetry, visual art, interviews, and essays.
 The magazine features works by emerging and established Canadian and international writers and artists.

 The Capilano Review also publishes the web folio ti-TCR and the digital chapbook series SMALL CAPS.
 The magazine hosts an annual Writer-in-Residence, as well as regular readings, workshops, panels, and contests throughout the year.

 History

-The Capilano Review was founded in 1972 by Pierre Coupey at Capilano College.
-Since then, editors have included Bill Schermbrucker, Ann Rosenberg, Dorothy Jantzen, Bob Sherrin, Ryan Knighton, Sharon Thesen, Jenny Penberthy, Brook Houglum, Andrea Actis, Catriona Strang, Fenn Stewart, and Matea Kulić.
-In 2015, TCR parted from Capilano University and set up as an independent, non-profit magazine in Vancouver.

-Notable contributors

-Past collaborators include novelist Michael Ondaatje, artist and filmmaker Jack Chambers, artist Roy Kiyooka, architect Arthur Erickson, and poet bill bissett.

-More recently, special issues have included works of Lisa Robertson, Daphne Marlatt, Eliot Weinberger, Rodrigo Toscano, and artist/photographers Marian Penner Bancroft, Christos Dikeakos, and Robert Keziere.

-The Capilano Review's Writer-in-Residence Program has hosted Daphne Marlatt, bill bissett, Brian Fawcett, Lisa Robertson, Peter Quartermain, August Kleinzahler, Ingrid de Kok, Fred Wah, George Stanley, Tom Cone, Sharon Thesen, Barry McKinnon, Bhanu Kapil, Cole Swenson, Kevin Killian & Dodie Bellamy, Fred Moten, and Michelle Sylliboy.